dfel08/Weather-Dashboard/README.md

 # Weather-Dashboard

-Sixth assignment for UC-Berkeley Extension Coding Bootcamp.
-This is an assignment to create a weather app that shows various data points from different APIs, and also saves the data entered when the page is refreshed.
+Sixth project while attending UC-Berkeley Extension Coding Bootcamp.
+This is a weather app that shows various data points from different APIs, and also saves the data entered when the page is refreshed.

 ## Getting Started